 Blauwbrug (Blue Bridge)

 A historic bridge across the Amstel River is Blauwbrug (Blue Bridge).
 It connects the Rembrandtplein with the Waterlooplein in central Amsterdam.
 Blue paint originally covered the seventeenth-century wooden bridge.
 It was replaced by the new bridge in 1884.
 Its architecture is similar to the bridges across the River Seine in Paris.
+A concert celebrating Liberation Day takes place each year on the bridges that cross the Amstel.

 If you enjoyed this post, you could…